 (b) Subject to Rule 1(a), these Class Action Procedures (“Procedures”) shall apply to any dispute arising out of an agreement that provides for arbitration pursuant to any of the JAMS Arbitration Rules where a party submits a dispute to arbitration on behalf of or against a class or purported class, and shall supplement any other applicable JAMS Rules.
 These Procedures shall also apply whenever a court refers a matter pleaded as a class action to JAMS for administration, or when a party to a pending JAMS arbitration asserts new claims on behalf of or against a class or purported class.

 (c) Subject to Rule 1(a), where inconsistencies exist between these Procedures and other JAMS Rules that apply to any dispute, these Procedures shall control.
-The Arbitrator has the authority to resolve any inconsistency between any agreement of the parties and these Procedures and in doing so shall endeavor to avoid any prejudice to the interests of absent members of a class or purported class.
+The Arbitrator has the authority to resolve any inconsistency between any agreement of the parties and these Procedures, and in doing so shall endeavor to avoid any prejudice to the interests of absent members of a class or purported class.

-(d) Subject to Rule 1(a), the Arbitrator shall follow any order of a court relating to any matter which would otherwise be decided by an Arbitrator under these Procedures.
+(d) Subject to Rule 1(a), the Arbitrator shall follow any order of a court relating to any matter that would otherwise be decided by an Arbitrator under these Procedures.
 Rule 2.
 Construction of the Arbitration Clause

 Subject to Rule 1(a), once appointed, the Arbitrator, following the law applicable to the validity of the arbitration clause as a whole, or the validity of any of its terms, or any court order applicable to the matter, shall determine as a threshold matter whether the arbitration can proceed on behalf of or against a class.
 In construing the applicable arbitration clause, the Arbitrator shall not consider the existence of these Supplementary Rules to be a factor either in favor of or against permitting the arbitration to proceed on a class basis.